-Let me first go back to the ’70s where in fact I was a guitar player and would drive my mother mad with all the noise I used to make in my bedroom (as many of us did in those days!).
-When I was at school I actually made my own Electric guitar in the woodwork class and I was even able to paint it a beautiful bright red in colour.
+Guitarists hear a difference – Let me first go back to the ’70s where I was a guitar player and would drive my mother mad with all the noise I used to make in my bedroom (as many of us did in those days!)

-It was a clone of the Famous Fender Stratocaster as used by my idol Mr Hank B. Marvin who I had the pleasure of meeting in Great Yarmouth as the Shadows were performing live at one of our hotspots and as I had a friend who was working backstage, I was able to get inside and to make one of my dreams come true.
+When I was at school, I made my Electric guitar in the woodwork class, and I was even able to paint it a beautiful bright red.
+And, was a clone of the Famous Fender Stratocaster as used by my idol Mr Hank B. Marvin.
+Whom, I had the pleasure of meeting in Great Yarmouth as the Shadows were performing live and had a friend who was working backstage, I was able to get inside and to make one of my dreams come true.

-My mother was very proud of how good I had become and so one day she took me down to our local music store and bought me a real guitar.
+My mother was very proud of how good I had become, and so one day she took me down to our local music store and bought me a real guitar.
 It was a Burns Jazz finished in a beautiful green burst and with that and my Vox AC30 amplifier and my Watkins copycat echo I could sound so close to the master it was uncanny!

 Built-in 2003 so I paid the money and got my guitar and have never looked back as it seems to have brought me into what I am doing now which is my involvement with the Perkune range of Audiophile cables.
-Just for the record, I think that this guitar has many of the characters of the Burns Jazz that I had and is a really beautiful built instrument,
+Just for the record, I think that this guitar has many of the characters of the Burns Jazz that I had and is a magnificent built instrument,

-Back to the power cord test and I want to stress that when you are doing tests and comparisons between cables then it is essential that you first check to make sure the polarity of each cord is the same and they have had an hour to warm up.
+Back to the power cord test and I want to stress that when you are doing tests and comparisons between cables, then it is essential that you first check to make sure the polarity of each cord is the same and they have had an hour to warm up.

 I took the standard power cord that came with the amplifier and let it warm up and played a few bars and a few notes and listened to the sound with attention to clarity, string tone, bass response and treble quality.